 Regularly checking the engine oil level is a preventative measure you need to take prior to each mowing.
 Low engine oil can indicate the engine is burning or using oil.
 It may also indicate you have an engine oil leak.
 Read more about this in my article on overheating.

 Cleaning your engine cooling fins needs to be completed annually and check periodically throughout the season.
-Debris and dirt can plug the fan and prevent it from circulating air around the engine block and cylinder to keep them cool.
+Debris and dirt can plug the fins and prevent them from dissipating heat from the engine block and cylinder to keep them cool.

-A broken or clogged cooling fin or buildup of debris around the engine can be the cause of your John Deere shutting off.
+Broken or clogged cooling fins or a buildup of debris around the engine can be the cause of your mower to shutting off.

 SOLUTION: Remove debris around your cooling fins and replace any broken fins.
 Remove debris collecting under your engine shrouds and confirm the heat shield is securely in place.

-When the ignition coil gets hot it can stop working causing your John Deere to shut down.
+When the ignition coil gets hot it can stop working causing your mower to shut down.
 The windings on the coil separate and short out.
 A faulty ignition coil won’t be able to provide sufficient voltage to the spark plug.

 SOLUTION: First, confirm you are running a good spark plug.
 Next, use an ohmmeter to test your ignition coil to confirm there is no break in the continuity of the coil.
 Replace when you find a faulty coil.